UN Global Compact

 UN_global_company_logo-2

-The Women’s Empowerment Principles have been developed as a joint initiative between UN Women and the UN Global Compact.
-They are a set of seven principles designed to guide organisations on how to promote gender equality and women’s empowerment in the workplace, marketplace and community.
-They are common-sense principles that can be integrated into corporate strategic plans, policies and procedures, as well as to the day to day of business, to build and maintain a culture of equality.
+The Women’s Empowerment Principles were developed as a joint initiative by UN Women and the UN Global Compact.
+These seven principles provide guidance to organisations on how to promote gender equality and women’s empowerment in the workplace, marketplace, and community.
+They are practical principles that can be integrated into corporate strategic plans, policies, and day-to-day business operations to foster a culture of equality.

 The Principles are: